cable-ship/lineten-assignment/README.md

    This repository includes a [GitHub Actions](https://github.com/features/actions) workflow that automates the build and deployment of the application to GKE using ArgoCD and Helm.

-   The [argocd](./infra/argocd/) directory contains the ArgoCD `Application` manifest to deploy the Ping Pong application using Helm.
+   The [argocd](./infra/argocd/) directory contains the ArgoCD `Application` manifest to deploy the sample application using Helm.

    ### CI/CD Workflow